aichbauer/express-graphql-boilerplate/README.md

 ## Connection and Database

-> Note: if you use mysql make sure mysql server is running on the machine
+> Note: If you use mysql make sure mysql server is running on the machine

-> Note: if you use postgresql make sure postgresql server is running on the machine
+> Note: If you use postgresql make sure postgresql server is running on the machine

 This two files are the way to establish a connaction to a database.

 You only need to touch connection.js, default for `development` is sqlite, but it is easy as typing `mysql` or `postgres` to switch to another db.

-> Note: to run a mysql db install these package with: `yarn add mysql2` or `npm i mysql2 -S`
+> Note: To run a mysql db install these package with: `yarn add mysql2` or `npm i mysql2 -S`

-> Note: to run a postgres db run these package with: `yarn add pg pg-hstore` or `npm i -S pg pg-hstore`
+> Note: To run a postgres db run these package with: `yarn add pg pg-hstore` or `npm i -S pg pg-hstore`

 Now simple configure the keys with your credentials.